 Plant is a fine dining restaurant in Asheville NC that is completely vegan.
 Plant uses organic ingredients that are locally sourced wherever possible.
 The diverse menu features year-round staples that are adjusted with seasonal ingredients, and also inventive dishes that explore unique flavor combinations.
 The small space and limited tables could make this restaurant feel exclusive, but Plant’s mission is to celebrate inclusivity.
 The restaurant is known for its multicultural recipes and outreach to the art council and activist groups in Asheville.
 Whether you’re vegan or not, you’re sure to find something to love on the menu and in the space of Plant in Asheville NC.

-Sanctuary Brewing Company, Hendersonville NC
+Oklawaha Brewing Company, Hendersonville NC

-Sanctuary Brewing Company is one of our favorite Hendersonville breweries, and also one of the best vegan food spots in the region.
+Oklawaha Brewing Company is one of our favorite Hendersonville breweries, and also one of the best vegan food spots in the region.
 They have an extensive beer selection and an all-vegan menu from the Inconceivable Cafe, where you can choose from small plates and snacks as well as entrees like plant-based burgers and rotating seasonal cupcake flavors.
-Sanctuary’s owners have many years of experience in some of the top breweries in the state, and couple their knowledge with a deep kindness for their community through charitable projects.
+Oklawaha’s owners have many years of experience in some of the top breweries in the state, and couple their knowledge with a deep kindness for their community through charitable projects.
 They have a special place in their hearts for animals, as they also run their own animal sanctuary near town.

 #5 Keep It Local